TJ-nickels/Tn-Seq/README_TnSeq_Mapping_Illumina.md

 Use the Genome_Processing code to ensure your genome files are in the correct format for use with the TnSeq_Mapping code.

-Description of the prompts:
-"What should the species file folder name be?:" Enter the name of the species/strain.
-This folder name will be entered in a command line prompt during execution of the TnSeq_Mapping code
-"Do you want to make unmappables (Y or N)?:" Type Y if you would like the software to generate a .bed file containing all of the sites which cannot be uniquely mapped using your selected kmer size
-"What is the desired QScore cutoff:" Enter an integer value to designate the cutoff for acceptable Qscore for your mapped reads.
-Example: Enter "20" to only accept reads with an error rate of 1 in 100 nucleotides or better.
-"What Kmer size do you want to use?:" Enter the number of nucleotides (kmer length) as an integer to generate the unmappable .bed track.
-You should use the same Kmer size as the sequence read length from your instrument.
-"What is the genome file:" Indicate which genome reference file you will be using.
-This file needs to be a fastA file and in the home directory.
-Example: "CBS138.fasta"

 Use the TnSeq_Mapping code to demultiplex and map your .fastQ files to tabulate them genewise based on the supplied annotation file.

 Description of prompts: